UnnatiShivhare/Shop-Bridge/README.md

     Microsoft .Net Framework : Version 3.1.401

 # Build and Test
+Please refer the document attached ThinkBridgeDocument.docx in the repository.
+It contains the DB table Script, time tracking and the Steps with screenshots of testing.

 Step 1  : After successfull build, run the Application and Swagger UI will be displayed with POST, GET, PUT and DELETE Operations

 Step 2 : New Products can be created by executing the POST Method.
 We need to pass a Product Object in order to insert it in the Database.